Douglas A-4 Skyhawk: Design and development

 The aircraft is of conventional post-World War II design, with a low-mounted delta wing, tricycle undercarriage, and a single turbojet engine in the rear fuselage, with two air intakes on the fuselage sides.
 The tail is of cruciform design, with the horizontal stabilizer mounted above the fuselage.
-Armament consisted of two 20 mm (.79 in caliber) Colt Mk 12 cannons, one in each wing root, with 100 rounds per gun (the A-4M Skyhawk II and types based on the A-4M have 200 rounds per gun), plus a large variety of bombs, rockets, and missiles carried on a hardpoint under the fuselage centerline and hardpoints under each wing (originally one per wing, later two).
+Armament consisted of two 20 mm (.79 in caliber) Colt Mark 12 cannons, one in each wing root, with 100 rounds per gun (the A-4M Skyhawk II and types based on the A-4M have 200 rounds per gun), plus a large variety of bombs, rockets, and missiles carried on a hardpoint under the fuselage centerline and hardpoints under each wing (originally one per wing, later two).

 The short-span delta wing did not require the complexity of wingtip folding, saving an estimated 200 lb.
 Its spars were machined from a single forging that spanned across both wingtips.
 The leading edge slats were designed to drop automatically at the appropriate speed by gravity and air pressure, saving weight and space by omitting actuation motors and switches.
-Similarly the main undercarriage did not penetrate the main wing spar, designed so that when retracted only the wheel itself was inside the wing and the undercarriage struts were housed in a fairing below the wing.
-Thus the wing structure was lighter with the same overall strength.
+Similarly, the main undercarriage did not penetrate the main wing spar, designed so that when retracted only the wheel itself was inside the wing and the undercarriage struts were housed in a fairing below the wing.
+Thus, the wing structure was lighter with the same overall strength.
 The rudder was constructed of a single panel reinforced with external ribs.

-The turbojet engine was accessed for service or replacement by removing the aft section of the fuselage and sliding out the engine.
+The aircraft's turbojet engine was accessed for service or replacement by removing the aft section of the fuselage and sliding out the engine.
 This obviated the need for access doors with their hinges and latches further reducing weight and complexity.
 This is the opposite of what can often happen in aircraft design where a small weight increase in one area leads to a compounding increase in weight in other areas to compensate, creating a demand for more powerful, heavier engines, larger wing and empennage area, and so on in a vicious circle.